CodeMaster7000/Chat-Room/README.md

 ## Usage

-To download the script, simply click [here](https://github.com/CodeMaster7000/Chat-Room).
+You can download the script using the `Code` dropdown on the main page of this repository.